Cosmo-Tech/azure-sample-webapp/doc/datasetManager.md

 webapp to **create their own datasets** that can then be used in new scenarios.

 The datasets resources are **stored at the organization level**: users will thus see the same list of datasets when switching between different workspaces.
-Yet the overview of datasets can be customized to display different indicators based on the currently selected workspace.
+Yet the **datasets overview** can be customized to display different indicators based on the currently selected workspace.
 **Integrators must configure the indicators to show in the workspace description.**